pablobernabeu/Data-is-present/README.md

 - **Purpose**: Visualising the data in new ways using reproducible documents or interactive dashboards.
 Sometimes, analysts may also draw on additional data to look at a bigger picture.

 - **Output**: A key aspect of these meet-ups is the creation of output.
 Documents and dashboards are (co-)authored by the participants who work on them, who can then publish them on their websites, or on [RPubs](https://rpubs.com/), [Binder](https://mybinder.org/), [Shinyapps](https://www.shinyapps.io/) or [custom servers](https://rstudio.com/products/shiny/shiny-server/).
 Time constraints notwithstanding, a lot of this output may be very enticing for further development by the same participants, or even by other people if the code is shared online.
-Just like with data, a attribution licence can be attached to the code.
+Just like with data, an attribution licence can be attached to the code.

 #### Prerequisites and suggestions for participation in hackathons